SlapOS/slapos/documentation/source/slapos.usage.rst

 .. program-output:: python slapos help remove

-Ask Removal of a software from a specific node or group of nodes.
+Ask removal of a software from a specific node or group of nodes.
 Existing instances won't work anymore.

 ..
   XXX "slapos autounsupply a.k.a slapos cleanup"